 Cleaning may not be anyone’s favorite chore.
 One way to help create a more healthful cleaning day is to use compostable tools.
 When a compostable scrub brush reaches the end of its usefulness, toss it in your compost bin.
 It will decompose along with last week’s banana peels.
 Plastic brushes are not any better, but they take thousands of years to decompose.

 Use washable rags–possibly made from old tee-shirts–instead of rolls of paper toweling to wipe up spills.
 Green cleaning supplies are significantly safer to use and pose no risk to the environment when rinsed down the drain.
+According to professional property hygienist Dmitri Kara, it’s best to use upholstery and carpeting fabrics that you can clean with regular steam to pressurized hot water extraction cleaning as being the most efficient technique.

 The process of creating an eco-friendly, waste-free apartment only takes a little thought and planning and will help you achieve a healthier environment for you and your family.